Quick answer

 How can I tell if my charger is working?

 Test the charger with another compatible battery.
-If the charger lights up correctly with a different battery, it is functioning properly.
+If the charger lights up correctly and cycles from flashing green to solid green on a known-good pack, it is functioning properly.

 What if my battery won't charge in cold weather?

 Lithium-ion batteries will not charge below approximately 32°F due to the BMS safety feature.
+The charger will typically show a flashing red LED in this state.
 Allow the battery to warm up to room temperature before attempting to charge it.